 An interested party can be a stakeholder, person or organization that can affect, be affected by, or perceive itself to be affected by a decision or activity.
 Clause 4.2 of ISO 9001:2015 addresses the requirements of interested parties.
 The clause defines relevant interested parties as those that provide significant risk to organizational sustainability if their needs and expectations are not met (ISO 9000:2015 2.2.4).
 Examples of interested parties can include:

 - Opposing pressure groups

-You do not need a documented process for this or records capturing your interested parties and their requirements but, it will help you provide to your auditor with objective evidence that you are meeting this requirement if you have documentation to support your process.
+You do not need a documented process for this or records capturing your interested parties and their requirements but, it will help you provide to your auditor with objective evidence that you are meeting this requirement if you have documentation to support your process (learn more about Processes in Clause 4.4).
 Our All in One Package includes a documented procedure for meeting the requirements around the Context of your organization.
 This procedure can also be purchased individually or with our complete Procedures Package.